Jason E. Wright

 Contact an Experienced Dallas-Fort Worth Commercial Attorney for an Initial Consultation

 Given the time and expense associated with a lawsuit, Wright Commercial Litigation knows the value of providing honest assessments up front to prospective clients.
-The firm leverages years of experience in diverse industries to hone in on the key facts that matter most to determine potential outcomes and remedies, and typically can decide whether to offer a hybrid contingency fee after initial discussions (and review of core documents).
-General consultations are always without charge—before, during, or after engagement—so you never feel pressured in that regard.
-Fill out the form here to request an appointment to discuss optimal approaches towards resolving your commercial dispute.
+The firm leverages years of experience in diverse industries to hone in on the key facts that matter most to determine potential outcomes and remedies, and typically can decide whether to offer a hybrid contingency fee after initial discussions (and reviewing core documents).
+General consultations are always fee—before, during, or after engagement—so you never feel pressured in that regard.
+Fill out the form here to request an initial consultation.